 Now that you have selected the technology that you will integrate into your teaching and learning, it is good practice to assess its fit beyond your learner challenge definition, to include other factors around support requirements.

-A helpful framework to guide this assessment is the SECTIONS model, developed by Tony Bates and shown here.
+For this activity we will use the SECTIONS model framework developed by Tony Bates and shown here for reference.
 It is one of many frameworks that can help you make effective decisions about the choice and use of technology (and media) for teaching and learning.

 It is important to note that while the design thinking around technology integration is learner-focused, it is also important to ensure that the tool you’ve selected is a good fit for your students, course, program and institution and the SECTIONS model can help with this.

 Chapter 8 of the open textbook Teaching in a Digital Age, by the SECTIONS developer and author Dr. Tony Bates, provides a full description of the model.

 - Map your chosen technology to the SECTIONS model through the “Map your technology to the SECTIONS model” exercise below.
 Enter your answers directly into the blank spaces.